How to Install a Dalskar Bathroom Faucet From Ikea

-- PIpe-joint compound
+- Pipe-joint compound

-Set the Faucet In the Sink
+Set the Faucet in the Sink

-First, place the O-ring on the base of the faucet into the grove.
+Place the O-ring on the base of the faucet into the grove.
 The O-ring is what will keep water from getting in under the faucet body.
 No plumber's putty is required under the faucet.
-When you set the faucet onto the sink, make sure the body is centered within the sink hole.Continue to 3 of 9 below.
+When you set the faucet onto the sink, make sure the body is centered within the sink's hole.

 Secure the Faucet to the Sink

 Now attach the brass nuts that hold the U-shaped bracket.
-Tighten the nuts with the provided tool, making sure that the faucet is centered correctly before fully tightening the faucet into place.Continue to 4 of 9 below.
+Tighten the nuts with the provided tool, making sure that the faucet is centered correctly before fully tightening the faucet into place.

-The first step is to peel off the sticky paper part of the foam gasket and stick it under the top flange of the drain assembly.
-(Instead of the sticky foam gasket, you can also use plumber's putty.)Continue to 6 of 9 below.
+Peel the adhesive paper from the foam gasket and stick the gasket under the top flange of the drain assembly.
+(Instead of the sticky foam gasket, you can also use plumber's putty.)

 Apply Sealant on the Pop-Up Gasket

-Next, apply a thin coat of pipe joint compound on the rubber gasket to help it seal the rubber.
-This step is optional but will help ensure a tight seal.Continue to 7 of 9 below.
+Apply a thin coat of pipe joint compound on the rubber gasket to help it seal the rubber.
+This step is optional but will help ensure a tight seal.

-Fasten the Pop-Up Drain
+Fasten the Pop-up Drain

 The bolt will go down from the top flange and tighten into the assembly from the top of the sink.
 Use the Allen key provided to tighten the top flange all the way down.
-Make sure that the flange is centered in the drain opening before tightening it down snug.
-Now, you can drop the stopper into place.Continue to 8 of 9 below.
+Make sure that the flange is centered in the drain opening before tightening it down snugly.
+Drop the stopper into place.

 Install the Tailpiece

 The last piece to install is the tailpiece attached to the bottom of the drain assembly.
 Make sure the rubber gasket is inside the tailpiece before screwing it onto the drain assembly.
-Hand-tighten the tailpiece; it will now resemble any other 1 1/4" tailpiece from a bathroom faucet.Continue to 9 of 9 below.
+Hand-tighten the tailpiece; it will now resemble any other 1 1/4-inch tailpiece from a standard bathroom faucet.